-We strongly advise all EmailOut users to update their Domain Name System (DNS) settings to benefit from DomainKeys Identified Mail (DKIM) and Sender Policy Framework (SPF) authentication.
+We strongly suggest that all EmailOut users update their DNS settings to benefit from DKIM (DomainKeys Identified Mail) and SPF (Sender Policy Framework) authentication.

-In this article, we will explain how to set up a new ‘From Address’ and how to update your Domain Name System settings as well as troubleshooting.
+In this article, we will explain how to set up a new ‘From Address’ and how to update your DNS settings and troubleshoot.

 When you send an email campaign the recipients’ server will check where the email came from and that it is properly authenticated.
 If you proceed to send your email without changing your DNS settings then your email may fail authentication and not reach the intended recipient.

 Before we begin, if you haven’t already, you will want to ensure that you have set up the correct email address you intend to send from.
 You can add as many ‘Alternative Email Addresses’ as you like.
 Simply login to your EmailOut account and head to Profile -> Change Email (tab).

 The next step is to head over to the dedicated DNS tool in your EmailOut account by clicking on Profile -> DNS (tab).
 Here you will see three CNAME records you will be using to update your DNS settings.
 It will look something like this:

 Now that you have the three required CNAME records to update your DNS settings you can login to your domain hosting provider and look for ‘Manage DNS’ or something similar and then select your domain.

 Next, simply click on ‘Add New’ and set the ‘Type’ to CNAME and ‘TTL’ to the smallest value.
 Lastly, enter one record at a time like the example below:

 How will I know when it has worked?